-- 1. Dental procedures such as implants, root canals, crowns, caps, re-implantation, etc., are NOT covered under the HBP even if they are recommended because of minor accident or injury.
+- 1. Dental procedures such as surgical removal of impacted teeth, implants, root canals, crowns, caps, re-implantation, etc., are NOT covered under the HBP even if they are recommended because of minor accident or injury.
 The Medical Management Department will review cases of severe trauma resulting in mandibular/maxillary fractures, in which major reconstruction is required within one year of the accident or injury, prior to services being rendered. - 2.
 Dental Implants: Dental implants are covered under the HBP when ALL of the following conditions are met: - Implants are determined to be clinically appropriate and the medical need is primarily caused by a specific medical condition e.g., congenitally missing teeth or major trauma resulting in mandibular/ maxillary fractures.
 If clinical appropriateness is determined due to an accident or within one year of major trauma resulting in mandibular/maxillary fractures the patient MUST have been a HBP member at the time of the accident or injury to be eligible for coverage.
-Congenitally missing teeth are covered for dental implant replacement.
+Congenitally missing teeth are covered for dental implant replacement. - 3.
+Anesthesia for dental procedures is only covered in cases where anesthesia is necessary to do dental work that is required because of a specific underlying medical condition.
+To check if services are covered, members or their provider can contact Aetna to complete a predetermination of benefit coverage before scheduling a procedure.
+All Anesthesia must be done in the provider network.